scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 1. Socrates becomes healthy from being not-healthy.
 2. Socrates becomes healthy from being sick.

 Our first claim may appear to speak about what does not exist, i.e., about the non-existence of health.
-But, the second claim speak of some existing thing, i.e., it speaks about the existing sickness that Socrates possessed.
-Aristotle wants to emphasize that change can be described in ways that avoid speaking about what does not exist.
+But, the second claim speaks of some existing thing, i.e., it speaks about the existing sickness that Socrates possessed.
+Aristotle wants to emphasize that change can be described in ways that avoid speaking about what strictly does not exist.

-In any change, there is a subject that persists through the change and there are two contraries.
+**Claim 2: there is a subject of change distinct from those opposites the change occurs between

+> Granted then, that they [the principles of nature] are a limited number, it is plausible to assume them more than two.
+For it is difficult to see how either density should be of such a nature to make rarity something or rarity is such to make density something.
+The same is true of any other pair of opposites; for Love does not gather Strife together and make things out of it, nor does Strife make anything out of Love, but both make a third thing something.
+Some indeed assume more than one such thing from which they construct the nature of beings (189a21–27).

-The subject has one contrary before the change and another contrary afterwards.
-(One of these contraries may be replaced by an intermediate.)
+Aristotle believes that every change has the same structure: some subject has one opposite before the change and another opposite afterwards.
+(One of these opposites may be replaced by an intermediate.)
+He illustrates the point with a simple example of a music lesson: When a person becomes musical, the person is the subject, and 'musical' and 'unmusical' are the opposites the change occurs between.

-E.g., if a man comes to be musical:The man persists through the change.
-The contraries are “musical” and “unmusical.”
 Before the change the man was unmusical or an intermediate; afterwards he is musical.

- Substances (for Aristotle) are things that exist in their own right, not as properties of something else.
-A man, a statue, and a house are substances.
-Black, white, musical, unmusical, are not substances.
-Substances come into existence and go out of existence.
-How can this fit Aristotle’s general model of change?
+The problem, though, is how to apply this model to generation and destruction: what is the subject and the pair of opposites involved in generation and destruction.
+Aristotle's answer has two parts.
+First, he emphasizes that there is a difference between substances and their predicates and claims that, strictly, it is only substances that are generated and destroyed.
+We use the phrase 'substantial change' often to indicate that it is really only substances that come into or go out of existence:

+Substance:
+X is a substance if and only if (i) X is not predicated of anything else, and (ii) other things are predicated of X.

+Predicate:
+Y is a predicate if and only if there is some, Z, of which Y is predicated.

+The subjects and opposites involved in alterations, growth, and locomotion are easy enough believes Aristotle.
+The subject is always a substance and never a predicate.
+The opposites are always predicates and never substances.
+But what is the subject and opposites involved in the generation and destruction of substances?
+Aristotle's second important claim in his analysis of generation & destruction begins as follows:

+> For in every case there is something that is a subject from which the thing that comes into being [comes into being], as plants and animals come into being from sperma.
+Some of the things that come into being without qualification [i.e., substances] do so by change of figure (for instance, a statue); some by addition (for instance, growing things); some by subtraction (for instance, Hermes from the stone); some by composition (for instance, a house); some by alteration (for instance, by being turned [into something else] in accordance with matter).
+It is evident that everything that comes to be in this way comes to be from a subject (190b3–10).

+Aristotle here emphasizes that there really are subjects from which substances are generated.
+Statues, for instances, are created from stone.
+Aristotle goes on to call the various subjects that substances are generated from 'matter' and the opposite that is gained in the change 'form' (or 'shape).
+So, when Socrates is generated, some matter gains some form.
+The reason this differences from mere alterations is that Socrates has not changed in one of his features.
+Rather, by mattering taking on a new form, there is a now a new object that has the form and the matter as parts.

+> Suppose, then, that there are indeed causes and principles of natural beings, from which they primarily are and have come to be – not come to be coincidentally, but come to be what each thing is called in accordance with its essence.
+It evidently follows that everything comes to be from the subject and the shape.
+For in a way the musical man is composed from man and musical, since you will analyze him into their accounts.
+It is clear, then, that whatever comes to be does so from these things (190b17–23).10

 ## Aristotle's response to Parmenides

 > The first of those who studied philosophy were misled in their search for truth and the nature of things by their inexperience, which as it were thrust them into another path.
 So they say that none of the things that are either comes to be or passes out of existence, because what comes to be must do so either from what is or from what is not, both of which are impossible.
 For what is cannot come to be (because it is already), and from what is not nothing could have come to be (because something must be underlying).
 [191a25]

 To say something comes “from what is” is ambiguous.
-It might mean:(a) It comes from what already is what it will become. (b) It comes from something that exists.
-To say something comes “from what is not” might mean: (a) It comes from nothing.(b) It comes from something that isn’t yet what it will become.
+It might mean:
+(a) It comes from what already is what it will become. (b) It comes from something that exists.
+To say something comes “from what is not” might mean: (a) It comes from nothing.
+(b) It comes from something that isn’t yet what it will become.
 In the (a) senses, things can’t come to be either from what is or from what is not.
 In the (b) senses, things come to be both from what is and from what is not.
 Parmenides went astray by confusing the (a) and (b) senses.